[amazon_auto_links id="280537"]

 9. What Does Farm-Raised Catfish Eat?

 Catfishes raised on the farm are usually fed with pellets.
-Approximately 30 percent of protein is present in catfish pellets.
+A good amount of protein is present in catfish pellets.
 These are given according to the temperature of the water.

 When the water is over 18 degrees Celsius, floating pellets are advised.
-And between 15 to 18 degrees Celsius, slow-sinking pellets are utilized.
-And for below 15 degrees Celsius temperature, sinking pellets should be used.
+Also, slow-sinking pellets are utilized.

-Farm-raised catfishes can additionally get other foods as well like live fish, worms, and some fresh food.
+Farm-raised catfishes can additionally get other foods as well, like live fish, worms, and some fresh food.
 Oxygen levels in the water also affect their eating.
-So make sure that the oxygen inside the water is sufficient and then only feed catfish.
+So, make sure that the oxygen inside the water is sufficient and only feed catfish.

 10. Diet of Wild Catfish